The-Network-Crew/Proxmox-VE-for-WHMCS/README.md

 # 🎯 MODULE: System Requirements (PVE/WHMCS)

-## WHMCS must have >100 services!

-> [!WARNING]
-> New Biz: Fresh Installations/Businesses using WHMCS need to take note of the Service ID <100 case.
->
-> **SID >100:** The WHMCS Service ID requirement is CRITICAL, as **Proxmox reserves VMIDs <100 (system).**

-_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ **Else you're likely to see an error which explains this:**

-`HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`

-To check, browse to your **latest** service in WHMCS, then check the URL - it will reveal the Service ID.
-If it is less than 100, subtract it from 100 to deduce how many "dummy services" you need to add in a dummy order.

-**Once over 100, it fits the requirement & you're good!**

-## General Requirements

 - **(WHMCS)** v8.x.x stable (HTTPS)
 - **(WHMCS)** **Service ID above 100**
 - **(NET)** WAN Access: WHMCS to PVE